john7rho/john7rho/README.md

 - 👯 I’m looking to collaborate on wide-eyed ideas.
 - 💬 Ask me about investing, BCIs, crypto, solidity dev, and more!
 (Always looking to learn and explore.)
 - 📫 How to reach me: john.rho@cashclubcorp.org
 --> Nice to meet you!
-This GitHub feature is cool haha.